spm/spm-docs/docs/tutorials/beginners/MEEG/preprocessing.md

 ```

 At the top of this script is listed the variable `nrun = X`: replace `X`
-with `6` for the six runs you wish to convert.
+with `2` for the two runs you wish to convert.
 You also need to complete
 the missing MATLAB code needed for each run: here, 1) the raw input file
 to convert, 2) the channel file containing the bad channels (which is actually the same for
 each run, but differs across subjects, which will matter later when we